 Looking to the remaining 80%, Shantelle asked, “How can you not do something as an adult that you could do as a two year old?”

-She went on to observe that everyone can draw, but somewhere along the way people who don’t consider themselves artists started to compare their work with someone else’s.
-At some point, they saw that their best friend’s colored pencil rendition of their school was spot on and that their own work was more … interpretive.
+She went on to observe that everyone can draw, but somewhere along the way, people stop considering themselves as artists when they start to compare their work with someone else’s.
+At some point, they see that their best friend’s colored-pencil rendition of their school was spot on and that their own work was more…interpretive.

 The next time she asked who in the audience could draw, everyone raised their hands.